 “Instead of information overload, there was a simple white page with one option – the make and model of my electric car.
 The next step was to choose ‘universal or ‘tethered,’ including a straightforward explanation of their differences.
 Again, once I’d selected, I was given the next series of options; this process continued until just one choice remained.

 “Pod Point drip-fed only the relevant information, making the process effortless.
-They demystified what was initially a complex decision into a simple process.
+As a result, they demystified what was initially a complex decision into a simple process.
 No doubt the core information was very similar on both sites, but Pod Point had made an effort to understand the buying process and leveraged a great user experience to win my business, and it worked.”

 A trend that isn’t going away

-This personal way of enhancing the buying process is only going to become more and more common as other companies try to find an edge over their competitors.
+This personal way of enhancing the buying process will only become more and more common as other companies try to find an edge over their competitors.
 In his seminal book on content marketing and inbound sales, They Ask, You Answer, author Marcus Sheridan discusses this trend in detail:

 “…a very interesting buyer trend has continued to revolutionise… the very sale itself.